manzke/guice-automatic-injection/README.md

 - Multiple Bindings
 	- add JUnit-Test for Multibinding
 - Add parallel binding for Sonatype and pure Implementation
-- Extend Logging
-	- use @InjectLogger (or implement it)
 - should we implement some like JavaConfig (but something with less weight/dependencies)